Statutory Maternity Pay for Nannies

 - Employers can usually reclaim the SMP costs involved, although every case is different.

-- Your nanny should provide you with a Maternity Certificate (MATB1) for this purpose.
+- A nanny should provide their employer with a Maternity Certificate (MATB1) for this purpose.

 - Holiday Entitlement is accrued as normal throughout the Maternity Leave (including bank holidays) and is at the employer's expense.